JUNIOR LEADERSHIP 10/11 (MHS--1A)

 - creative problem-solving

 - team-building and group dynamics

 Students will be given the opportunity to select and develop leadership topics and events of interest to them.
 For the practical component of the course, students are expected to take a highly interactive approach, engaging in a variety of school and community-based events and activities.
-These numerous “hands-on” voluntary experiences will enhance your RESUME and provide evidence to support your GRADUATION TRANSITIONS Program.
+These numerous “hands-on” voluntary experiences will enhance your RESUME and provide evidence to support your GRADUATION TRANSITIONS PROGRAM or CAPSTONE Project.